 McCulloch won the London Bridge at auction for $2,460,000 and paid another $240,000 to be dismantled brick by brick and reconstructed in his fledgling city.
 The London Bridge officially opened in 1971, with much celebration and fanfare.
 Today, London Bridge is a significant tourist attraction rising out of the desert and surrounded by the thriving Lake Havasu City.

-The London Bridge recently celebrated its 50th anniversary in Lake Havasu City and holds the World’s Largest Antique ever sold record.
+The London Bridge recently celebrated its 50th anniversary in Lake Havasu City and held the World’s Largest Antique ever sold record.
 The best way to visit the London Bridge is to fly into Las Vegas, rent a car, and drive 2.5 hours south.

 The London Bridge may have put Lake Havasu City on the map, but the mild temperatures, turquoise waters, and mountain views make it a perfect destination for anyone who needs to escape the cold for some fun in the sun.